dylan-lang/opendylan/documentation/getting-started-ide/source/editopt.rst

 =====================================

-To simplify the process of working with files under source control, the Open Dylan editor provides an interface to Microsoft’s Visual SourceSafe, an external source code control system.
+To simplify the process of working with files under source control, the Open Dylan editor provides an interface to Microsoft's Visual SourceSafe, an external source code control system.
 This section describes the editor interface to Visual SourceSafe.
 (For information on using Visual SourceSafe, see Visual SourceSafe documentation.)

-What is the editor’s source control interface?
+What is the editor's source control interface?
 ----------------------------------------------

 A source code control system provides one or more repositories